-NEA has been jointly commissioned by two university research centres – the Centre for Arts and Wellbeing at the University of Brighton and the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University – to support a Discovery Process into the underpinnings of the relationship between everyday creativity and health.
+NEA was jointly commissioned by two university research centres – the Centre for Arts and Wellbeing at the University of Brighton and the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University – to support a Discovery Process into the underpinnings of the relationship between everyday creativity and health & wellbeing.

-The project sets out to advance understanding of the concept and practice of everyday creativity and its connections to health.
-Positioning the arts as a sub-category of everyday creativity, it advances the proposition that everyday creativity is an essential component of human experience, rooted in self-reflection and emotional connection to others.
+The project set out to advance understanding of the concept and practice of everyday creativity and its connections to areas of social policy.
+It advances the proposition that everyday creativity is an essential component of human experience, rooted in self-reflection and emotional connection to others.

 In May 2020 Nick Ewbank published an article in Arts Professional exploring the links between health, everyday creativity, and the arts as they are current conceptualised.
-He argues that people’s experiences during the pandemic have brought to the fore the importance of broadening narrow definitions of the arts in order to more fully support those struggling with social isolation and other forms of disadvantage.
+He argues that people’s experiences during the pandemic have brought to the fore the importance of broadening current narrow definitions of the arts in order to more fully support those struggling with social isolation, health inequalities and other forms of disadvantage.

 Nick’s article can be accessed here: Paradigm shift

-We’re supporting a conference entitled Everyday Creativity: Towards an International Research Network which is taking place in Brighton on Monday 13 June 2022.
+NEA supported a conference entitled Everyday Creativity: Towards an International Research Network which took place in Brighton on Monday 13 June 2022.

-2. Everyday Creativity, the home and placemaking, including pandemic responses (Theme lead: Prof Owen Evans, Edge Hill)
+2. Everyday Creativity, the home and placemaking, including pandemic responses (Lead: Prof Owen Evans)

-3. Everyday Creativity, health and wellbeing (Theme leads: Prof Louise Mansfield, Vice Dean Research, Brunel; Prof Norma Daykin, Prof Emerita, UWE)
+3. Everyday Creativity, health and wellbeing (Leads: Prof Louise Mansfield, Vice Dean Research, Brunel University and Prof Norma Daykin, Prof Emerita, UWE)

-4. Arts, science and technology interfaces in Everyday Creativity (Theme lead Prof Sonia Contera, Oxford Physics)
+4. Arts, science and technology interfaces in Everyday Creativity (Theme lead Prof Sonia Contera, Biological Physics, Oxford University).

-The call for proposals is now live and can be found here:
+The blog for the Network can be found here: